-The CGS is developing a microzonation model for the City of Johannesburg, including those areas triggered by the abandoned and flooding mines.
+The CGS developed a microzonation model for the City of Johannesburg, including those areas triggered by the abandoned and flooding mines.
 The objective of this model is to assist the mitigation of possible earthquake damages.
 The microzonation is a process where seismic hazards are identified at different locations within a geographical area and is essential for identifying potential seismic “hotspots”, which could affect critical structures, for example, bridges, elevated highways, subways, sky trains, dam sites (including tailings dams from the mines), and many more.

 - Geological Setting Investigations,

 - PSHA Calculations & Post processing to prepare Response Spectrum,